 - Alleviate rail congestion across northern Minnesota (largely due to the growing number of trains carrying oil from the Bakken region), which has cost our agricultural community $100 million in 2014 alone;

-- Provide local job opportunities during construction in Minnesota and North Dakota, with the expectation that 50 percent of the anticipated 3,000 construction jobs will be filled by Minnesotans and North Dakotans;
+- Provide local job opportunities during construction in Minnesota and North Dakota through the anticipated 3,000 construction jobs created by the Project;

 - In 2011, Enbridge paid $34 million in Minnesota property taxes.
-Sandpiper will provide approximately $25 million in additional annual property tax revenues in Minnesota in its first year of operation.
+Sandpiper is estimated to provide approximately $25 million in additional annual property tax revenues in Minnesota in its first year of operation.

 Since 1949, the cornerstone of our business has been the safe and reliable operation of our energy transportation facilities.
 We maintain the highest safety standards and best practices to protect our employees, residents and natural resources along our pipelines.
 Protecting people and the environment is our first priority.
 We design, construct, operate, and maintain our facilities to comply with or exceed applicable laws and regulations.